xenondevs/Docs/docs/nova/addon/misc.md

 Of course, you can also use Bukkit's events.
 To register an event listener, use the `Listener.registerListener()` extension function.

+## Working with Packet Events

+You can also listen to incoming and outgoing packets.
+To do so, register your class as a packet listener using the `Any.registerPacketHandler()` extension function.
+Then, you can use the `@PacketHandler` annotation to mark event methods.

+!!! abstract "Packet Event Types"

+    The packet event system is part of [NMS-Utilities](https://github.com/xenondevs/NMS-Utilities/).
+A list of all possible event types can be found [here](https://github.com/xenondevs/NMS-Utilities/tree/main/src/main/kotlin/xyz/xenondevs/nmsutils/network/event).
+    Please note that this currently does not include all possible packets, as the system is still in development.
+    Feel free to open a pull request if you need another packet type.

 ## Calling events from Nova's Plugin API

 You might've noticed that the `nova-api` module is not in your classpath.
 This module is explicitly for developers of